Musician Changemaker Accelerator Workshop kicks off Music Cities Convention in Tulsa

-Tulsa’s first Musician Changemaker Accelerator Workshop (TMCA), a full-day incubator for Oklahoma-based musicians, will launch Nov.
+Tulsa’s first Musician Changemaker Accelerator Workshop, a full-day incubator for Oklahoma-based musicians, will launch Nov.
 2 at OKPOP in collaboration with the local nonprofit Red Dirt Relief Fund and national charity Music to Life.

 The TMCA will work with up to 20 artist “changemakers” who have ideas for building positive, music-driven and sustainable community programs.